Skip to content

 Florida

-Florida has had 126 mass shootings since 2020 and guns are the second leading cause of death of children.
+Florida has had at least 166 mass shootings since 2020 and guns are the number two leading cause of death of children.
 Lawmakers must do more to keep kids safe from gun violence.
 Learn more about what you can do to help in your state and community.

 Take Action Now

-Join us right now and urge your representatives to make Florida safer by passing laws to close dangerous loopholes.
+Join us right now and urge your representatives to make Florida safer by passing Secure Storage laws.

 Florida had the